Poems from 2025

 fed me wilderness and laughter

-with her golden locks.
+with her glowing, golden locks.

 She will help me survive you.

-in innocence and light.
+in tenderness and love.

 The world is falling apart,